-If you are like me and prefer almond milk over cow milk, then have you ever thought to make it yourself at home?
-The homemade almond milk is not only simple to prepare, but also so creamy and delicious that you’ll never want to buy it from the store again!
-If getting a better taste is not convincing enough for you, then you should also know that when you drink almond milk you avoid the artificial additives, chemicals and hormones in the case of cow’s milk) that are commonly found in the products that are available on the market.
+If are a fan of almond milk over cow milk, this homemade recipe will delight your taste buds.
+The DYI almond milk is not only simple to prepare, but also so creamy and delicious that you may never want to buy it from the store again!
+Outside of wonderful taste another wonderful aspect of home made almond milk is that when you drink it you avoid the artificial additives, chemicals and hormones (in the case of cow’s milk) that are commonly found in the products that are available on the market.
 Almond milk and especially the homemade one is also extremely healthy for you as it is full of nutritious elements and vitamins, such as vitamin A and vitamin D, magnesium, calcium and phosphorus.

 What products are needed to make homemade almond milk